 Have you been charged with a summary offence or an offence that is to be heard in the Magistrates’ Court?

 If so, you should seek the assistance of a lawyer with experience in the summary jurisdiction (the Magistrates’ Court).
-We have offices in Frankston, Dandenong, Moorabbin, Ringwood and the CBD and regularly appear at the Magistrates’ Courts in these areas and all areas of Melbourne.
+We have offices in Frankston, Dandenong, Ballarat, Geelong, Werribee, Moorabbin, Ringwood and the CBD and regularly appear at the Magistrates’ Courts in these areas and all areas of Melbourne.

 What is a summary offence?

-A summary offence is an offence that has a maximum penalty of 2 years gaol or a fine not exceeding 240 penalty units unless otherwise prescribed in the relevant legislation.
+In Victoria a summary offence is an offence that has a maximum penalty of 2 years gaol or a fine not exceeding 240 penalty units unless otherwise prescribed in the relevant legislation.
 Also known as offences that attract a level 7 through to 11 punishment.

 As opposed to indictable offences, which are usually heard in the County and Supreme Courts (although some can be heard in the Magistrates’ Court), summary offences are treated differently under the law, particularly in relation to admissions and powers of arrest.

 Admissions do not have to be recorded to be admitted into evidence.
 Further to that the test when a caution against self-incrimination must be provided differs depending on whether a power of arrest exists in relation to the summary offence.